Dismantling White Supremacy from the Inside Out

 To feed her soul, Angelina loves to read, do yoga, crochet, journal, make art, listen to music, play with animals/humans, have deep thoughts/talks, and be in nature.

-North Node's staff members live in Rochester, NY, and would like to acknowledge that we exist on the ancestral and unceded territory of the Onöndowa’ga people, known in English as the Seneca.
+North Node is based in Boston, MA, and would like to acknowledge that we exist on the ancestral and unceded territory of the Massachusett, Pawtucket, and Naumkeag Peoples.
 We feel deeply the pain of generations of genocide and displacement that continue to this day.
 We align with the Land Back and reconciliation movements, and acknowledge that returning this land to its rightful owners is the ultimate goal of dismantling white supremacy.

 North Node is a relatively new organization, that is working on gaining non-profit status.
 The majority of financial contribution or income received from North Node's offerings go toward maintaining the website, advertising, compensating BIPOC guest course instructors, and paying its two BIPOC staff members.
 Five percent of all North Node's income will be donated to the Movement for Black Lives.